ABapmath/2018_spring_SEM/README.md

 # Targets
 - Download and organize reference sequences of viruses and bacteria.
 - State pathogenicity group (BCL-like) for each tax_id and sequence.
-- Set up the pipeline for mixed sample pathogen agents identification, assemble and annotation.
+- Set up the pipeline for mixed sample pathogen agents identification, assembly and annotation.